skorokithakis/stavros-notes/content/ardupilot/ardupilot-setup-checklist.md

   SERVO4_TRIM=1500
   ```
   All these values are necessary, because usually the `SERVOn_TRIM` won't be at 1500.
 - [ ] Switch to FBWA and validate that the control surfaces move correctly.
 If they don't, set `SERVOn_REVERSED=1`.
+It needs to be FBWA and not MANUAL because FBWA has some additional processing like PIDs, etc.
 - [ ] Set `SERVO_BLH_OTYPE=4` for DShot150 and `SERVO_BLH_MASK=1` to enable it for the motor.
 - [ ] Set `COMPASS_ENABLE=0` if you don't have a compass, otherwise calibrate it (not detailed here).
 - [ ] Set `TERRAIN_ENABLE=0` to get rid of the terrain warning.